nataliehammonddressage/nataliehammonddressage.github.io/boarding.md

 # Dressage Boarding in St. Louis Missouri

-For information on dressage horse boarding and stables in St. Louis please [Contact Natalie](/contact).
+For information on dressage horse boarding and stables in St. Louis, please [Contact Natalie](/contact).
 Natalie boards and trains horses out of The Stables at Lake St Louis.

 In the past Natalie has boarded horses at a number of locations in the St. Louis area and can provide you information on a number of facilities in the St. Louis Metro area.